TedGraveson/Suduko/README.md

 The game ends when the board is solved.
 This can be done by the user, or pressing the "Solve" button.

 ## About the project
-This project was inspired by: https://www.techwithtim.net/tutorials/python-programming/sudoku-solver-backtracking/ It was meant as a way to learn python and create GUI elements with the pygame library, as well as learn an application for the backtracking algorithm.
+This project was inspired by the YouTube channel Tech With Tim: https://www.youtube.com/channel/UC4JX40jDee_tINbkjycV4Sg It was meant as a way to learn python and create GUI elements with the pygame library, as well as learn an application for the backtracking algorithm.